potassco/clorm/docs/clorm/api.rst

 ----------------------------

 In logical terminology predicates and complex terms are both instances of *non logical symbols*.
-The ClORM implementation captures this in the ``NonLogicalSymbol`` class with ``Predicate`` and ``ComplexTerm`` simply being aliases.
+The Clorm implementation captures this in the ``NonLogicalSymbol`` class with ``Predicate`` and ``ComplexTerm`` simply being aliases.